 Being an Active Bystander

-UNO VAV and the Wellness Center invite you to attend a bystander training to strengthen your skills and continue making UNO a safe place.
-Visit our page on MavSYNC to get more tips on keeping you and your friends safe and register for a training session.
+UNO VAV invites you to attend a bystander training to strengthen your skills and continue making UNO a safe place.
+Register here to enroll yourself and a small group to get more tips on keeping you and your friends safe.